ShanerNT/DataEngineering_RedfinData/README.md

   ```
 ---
 ## 3. Configuration Files
-1. Your code references a JSON config file at /home/ubuntu/Shane/config.json containing keys for AWS and personal settings.
+1. The code references a JSON config file `config.json` containing keys for AWS and personal settings.
 An example structure might look like this:
     ```json
     {
       "aws": {